- How is Waldenstrom macroglobulinemia treated?

-- Increased risk of infections (from low white blood cell counts)
+- Increased risk of infections (from too few white blood cells)

-- Problems with bleeding or bruising (from low blood platelet counts)
+- Problems with bleeding or bruising (from too few blood platelets)

-- Fatigue (tiredness) and shortness of breath (from low red blood cell counts)
+- Fatigue (tiredness) and shortness of breath (from too few red blood cells)

 If you have side effects, your cancer care team can suggest steps to ease them.
 For example, medicines can be taken to help prevent and control nausea and vomiting.
-For more information about chemotherapy and its side effects, please see our document, Understanding Chemotherapy: A Guide for Patients and Families.
 Most side effects are temporary and go away after treatment is finished.
-If serious side effects occur, the chemotherapy may have to be reduced or stopped, at least temporarily.
+If you have serious side effects, the chemotherapy may have to be reduced or stopped, at least temporarily.

 Long-term side effects of chemotherapy

-Some chemotherapy drugs cause long-term cell damage directly.
-This can affect almost any part of the body.
-One of the most serious late complications of successful chemotherapy is the possibility of developing leukemia.
+Some chemotherapy drugs cause long-term side effects that can affect almost any part of the body.
+One of the most serious complications of chemotherapy is the possibility of developing leukemia later on.
 It affects a very small percentage of patients, but it is more common in patients who take fludarabine or alkylating agents.

 Last Medical Review: 10/20/2014

 Last Revised: 10/21/2014